 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of a pituitary gland tumor and its treatment.
-This page includes several links outside of this guide to other sections of this website.
-To see other pages, use the menu.
+Use the menu to see other pages.

 Every treatment can cause side effects or changes to your body and how you feel.
-For many reasons, people don’t experience the same side effects even when given the same treatment for the same type of tumor.
+For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of tumor.
 This can make it hard to predict how you will feel during treatment.

 Coping with physical side effects

 Common physical side effects from each treatment option for a pituitary gland tumor are described within the Types of Treatment section.
 Learn more about side effects of this disease and its treatment, along with ways to prevent or control them.
 Changes to your physical health depend on several factors, including the tumor’s size, the length and dose of treatment, and your general health.

 Talk with your health care team regularly about how you are feeling.
 It is important to let them know about any new side effects or changes in existing side effects.
 If they know how you are feeling, they can find ways to relieve or manage your side effects to help you feel more comfortable and potentially keep any side effects from worsening.